wushigang2/TodMapper/README.md

 # TodMapper
-A tool for genome anchoring.
+TodMapper is a tool for genome anchoring.